-Both opportunities provided the same content, including the Project background, the Project purpose and need, the study process, the concept of express toll lanes (ETLs), public engagement opportunities and schedule.
-An overarching goal for the Live Public Meeting and Open House was to have dialogue with participants and gain public insight about potential options to enhance the safety, congestion and travel time along U.S. 69 from 103rd to 179th Streets in Overland Park, Kansas.
-Understanding meeting participants' concerns and questions will help the Project team make project-related decisions moving forward.
+Both opportunities provided the same content including the Project background, the Project Purpose and Need, the study process, the concept of express toll lanes (ETLs), public engagement opportunities and schedule.
+An overarching goal for the Live Public Meeting and Open House was to have dialogue with participants and gain public insight about evaluating potential options to enhance the safety, congestion, and travel time along U.S. 69 from 103rd to 179th Streets in Overland Park, Kansas.
+Understanding what concerns and questions meeting participants have will help the Project team make project related decisions moving forward.

-The Public Meeting opportunities were promoted to the public through media releases and social media posts from KDOT, the City of Overland Park and the Project Advisory Group.
+The Public Meeting opportunities were promoted to the public through media releases and social media posts from KDOT and the City of Overland Park and our Advisory Group.